 Roohafza or other rose-flavored drinks may seem to provide your parched palate with some respite during Iftaar but they exact a heavy price on your body.
 As these drinks are high in sugar, additives, and colorants, this sharbat doesn’t provide your body with the nutrients it requires when you are fasting.
 However, if you feel incomplete without having this drink during the festive time, we recommend you limit consumption to twice a week.

 Coming after an entire day of fasting, too much water too soon may completely fill up the stomach and be more strenuous than simple food can be.
-We recommend having a few sips of water at Iftaar and then ensuring you have a glassful every two hours.
+We recommend having a few sips of water at Iftaar and then ensuring you have a glass every two hours.

 It’s natural to want to eat as fast as you can when you’re very hungry, but slowing down can help.
-Research has shown that eating slowly and mindfully helps you eat less, aids the digestion process and enhances the pleasure of the food.
+Research has shown that eating slowly and mindfully helps you eat less, aids the digestion process, and enhances the pleasure of the food.
 It can also help you maintain your weight.

 Most people who are keen to pursue their fitness even during the month of fasting often schedule their exercise sessions immediately after their evening meal.
-However, this should be avoided as the body’s blood flow is concentrated around the stomach at that time and exercising may affect the digestive process.
+However, this should be avoided as the body’s blood flow is concentrated around the stomach at that time, and exercising may affect the digestive process.
 Instead, exercise two hours after your meal.

 Iftar is the evening meal when Muslims end their daily Ramzan fast at sunset.
-Most people end their meal with a sweet treat, be it kheer, phirni or halwa.
+Most people end their meal with a sweet treat, be it kheer, phirni, or halwa.
 However, ending a heavy meal with a heavy dessert can make you drowsy.
 Save the dessert for later and enjoy it two hours after Iftaar to stay fresh and awake for Ishaa and Taraweeh prayers.